-On the other hand, the clearance sections at Target or Wal-Mart are a treasure trove of discount items that make more sense as gifts.
+On the other hand, the clearance sections at Target or Wal-Mart are a treasure trove of discount items that make more sense as gifts (and there’s even more savings if you buy online).
 Five-dollar movies, cheap graphic tees and half-price books are always winners.
 Pair them up with other less expensive things like candy and gum.

 But depending on where you live, you might have more options in terms of secondhand paraphernalia.
 Go to used-book stores to find a copy of your friend’s favorite book, hit up flea markets and support local artists or browse the closest record store for bargain vinyl and cassettes.

 You and your pals are probably in similar monetary situations.
 It’s usually preferred to just forego gift-giving entirely and enjoy one another’s company with a game of Monopoly and cookies (or whichever substance of choice).